wso2/docs-choreo-dev/en/docs/tutorials/connect-your-own-github-repository-to-choreo.md

    When you merge the pull request, it adds the necessary metadata files to connect your GitHub repository to Choreo so that you can proceed to create the component.
 7. Navigate back to the Choreo Console window and click **Edit Code** to develop the component depending on your requirement.

 When you connect your GitHub repository to Choreo, multiple developers can either use the same upstream repository to create a shared component in the same organization, develop and push changes to the respective tracking branch and eventually send a PR to the main branch.
-Developers can also create their forks from the shared upstream repository, connect to individual components, commit and send PRs to the upstream repository.
+Developers can also create their forks from the shared upstream repository, connect to individual components, and commit and send PRs to the upstream repository.